Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/01_Ten_Principles_Of_Economics/7_Governments_Can_Sometimes_Improve_Market_Outcomes.md

-#Principle 7: Governments Can Sometimes Improve Market Outcomes
+# Principle 7: Governments Can Sometimes Improve Market Outcomes

 The invisible hand of the market economy can only work it's magic if the government enforces the rules and maintains the institutions that are key to a market economy

-Market economies need institutions to enfource **property rights** so indivduals can own and control scarce resources
+Market economies need institutions to enforce **property rights** so individuals can own and control scarce resources

 A farmer won't grow food if they expect it will be stolen

 ***

-The two reasons a gonvernment will intervene in the economy and change the allocation of resources that people would choose on their own:
+The two reasons a government will intervene in the economy and change the allocation of resources that people would choose on their own:

-####To promote efficiency or to promote equality
+#### To promote efficiency or to promote equality

 To change the size of the pie, or the distribution of the pie